qmk/qmk_firmware/docs/feature_rgb_matrix.md

 ## Additional `config.h` Options

 	#define RGB_MATRIX_KEYPRESSES                // reacts to keypresses (will slow down matrix scan by a lot)
 	#define RGB_MATRIX_KEYRELEASES               // reacts to keyreleases (not recommened)
 	#define RGB_DISABLE_AFTER_TIMEOUT 0          // number of ticks to wait until disabling effects
 	#define RGB_DISABLE_WHEN_USB_SUSPENDED false // turn off effects when suspended
 	#define RGB_MATRIX_SKIP_FRAMES 1             // number of frames to skip when displaying animations (0 is full effect) if not defined defaults to 1
 	#define RGB_MATRIX_MAXIMUM_BRIGHTNESS 200    // limits maximum brightness of LEDs to 200 out of 255.
 If not defined maximum brightness is set to 255
+	#define RGB_MATRIX_EXTRA_TOG                 // RGB_TOG key cycles from ALL > JUST_KEYS > JUST_UNDERGLOW > OFF (instead of just ON > OFF)

 ## EEPROM storage